ericmoritz/crdt/README.md

 ### Compounnd CRDTs
 One property of CRDTs is that CRDTs made of CRDTs are automatically a CRDT.
 This enables Compound CRDTs.
-Here is a sample implementation of a social graph:
+Here is a sample implementation of a friendship:

     from crdt.sets import LWWSet
     from crdt.base import StateCRDT